 On November 11, 2019, the LLC entered into a promissory note agreement in the amount of \$300,000 with VHA for the construction of The Meridian Apartments.
-The note bore 0% interest.
+The note bears 0% interest.
 Pursuant to Vancouver Housing Authority Promissory Note Amendment dated December 22, 2020, the full payment of the note was due at the closing of the Meridian construction and/or permanent financing, but no later than June 30, 2021.
 During 2020, loan proceeds totaling \$300,000 had been disbursed.
 During 2021, the note was assigned to The Meridian Vancouver LLLP.

-NOTE 7 - NOTES PAYABLE (IN ORDER OF LIEN PRIORITY), LOANS RECEIVABLE AND SUBSEQUENT EVENT - (CONTINUED)
+NOTE 7 - NOTES PAYABLE (IN ORDER OF LIEN PRIORITY) AND LOANS RECEIVABLE - (CONTINUED)